back to homepage

 How can we better create and develop partnerships between public, private, and non-profit actors to share their expertise, resources, and mandates to identify synergies, increase their impact, and ultimately enhance community empowerment through sports?

-19:00 Host Cultural Night at the Municipal House
+19:00 Host Cultural Night at the Municipal House, Pilsner Restaurant

 07:00–08:00 Morning Activities